 You can catch more on how we set up our Montessori homeschool garden beginning with Soil Layers for Kids.
 You can also check out how we are Building a Native Forest Garden with The Earth Project.

-This year, our beds are dug and our fencing is up.
-As a result, we start the planning process by asking our kids what they would like to grow and eat.
+This year, the beds are dug and the fencing is up.
+As a result, I start the planning process by asking the kids what they would like to grow and eat.
 What did they enjoy last year?
 Questions like that usually jump-start the flow of ideas pretty quickly.

 Brainstorming ideas is a nice opening to breaking out the seeds we keep in storage.
-We prefer to use what we have first and having seeds on hand with packets for them to hold encourages that process.
+I prefer to use what we have first and having seeds on hand with packets for them to hold encourages that process.
 Our seeds live in a glass container in our fridge.

 If you're not sure what to plant, when to plant it , or what grows well in your area, I would check out this guide before making any purchases.

 Implementing a Gardening Schedule

 We like to come up with a plan together and write it down in our nifty garden journal.
 We've found this Old Fashioned On Purpose Planner really helpful for carrying us through from planning to harvesting and cooking.
 Any dates we need to remember are written down as well and we add them to our family's monthly whiteboard calendar at the beginning of every month for everyone to see.

-Also, our kids keep up with daily and weekly tasks, such as watering and weeding, by using their Visual Schedule and understanding the rhythm of our days.
-For example, our oldest expects that every morning we talk about the weather and if we need to water the garden.
+Also, the kids keep up with daily and weekly tasks, such as watering and weeding, by using their Visual Schedule and understanding the rhythm of our days.
+For example, Kaia expects that every morning we talk about the weather and if we need to water the garden.

 The kids do the planting, whether its indoor starts or direct sowing.
 Recyclable egg cartons are great for indoor starts because they are easily manipulated by small hands when it's time to transplant them into your garden.